Your browser doesn’t support HTML5 audio

 For example, some pre-k institutions teach days of the week and other calendar operations and proceed to challenge them with questions regarding time (i.e. How many months until September?).
 The absence of operation signs means this looks different from a traditional equation, but they are already becoming familiar with the abstract processes of addition and subtraction.

 If you want to make sure your child is ahead as far as math skills go, purchase skill-based preschool workbooks.
-You might even consider signing up for an interactive program like ArgoPrep’s K-8 new math initiative.
+You might even consider signing up for an interactive program like ArgoPrep’s K-8 award-winning Math & ELA program.
 Many students hate math because they don’t feel good at it early on.
 You can avoid this by helping your child develop an early love for numbers.

 Pre-k Education: Is This Worth It?